Automotive Functional Safety Solution

 This time constraint is being mitigated by new technology.
 Meanwhile, Optima’s advanced and specially designed Fault Injection Engine (FIE™) technology platform, which in benchmarks has demonstrated performance improvement greater than 1,000 times the nearest alternative simulator, is one such new approach.

-THE OPTIMA SAFETY PLATFORM
+THE OPTIMA SAFETY AND SECURITY PLATFORM

 The Optima Safety Platform drives a series of solutions, or apps, that target specific scenarios.

 All of these solutions are fully automated and provide an accelerated path to ISO 26262 compliance while increasing coverage and the quality of the final device.